 - Allow to cool.

-- IF not boiling honey, add 1 1/2 quarts honey to 2 1/2 quarts of this water mixture after the hops/sage are boiled in.
+- IF not boiling honey, add 1 1/2 quarts honey to 2 1/2 quarts of the water mixture after the hops/sage are boiled in.

-- Add yeast, cover, and allow to sit for 24 hours.
+- When mostly cooled, add yeast, cover, and allow to sit for 24 hours.

 - Use a blow by for the first few days (about 3) of fermentation.

 Follow selected nutrient addition and degassing schedule.